NextIshwar/Flutter-Dart/errors.md

 }
 ```

 >Here in the above code, the function ***foo()*** can throw `Index out of range` exception.
-Now to prevent unwanted exception and to make smooth exceution of the program, programmers need to handle the exception.
-To handle the exception, the statement(s) that can throw exception should be wrapped inside `try-catch` block
+Now to prevent unwanted exception and to make smooth execution of the program, programmers need to handle the exception.
+To handle the exception, the statement(s) that can throw an exception(s) should be wrapped inside `try-catch` block

 Example =>